(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Spring snowmelt makes its way to the lower part of Medano Creek, right in front of the dunes.
 Be prepared for the crowds during this most popular time of the year to visit the dunes.

-The flow of the water creates little waves in the water, seldom seen anywhere else.
+The water flow creates little waves in the water, seldom seen anywhere else.
 Bring the beach toys and let the little ones play all day in the shallow waters.

 6. Camp with a Backdrop of the Dunes

-If you aren’t able to get a site in Piñon Flats, try nearby sites at Zapata Falls or San Luis Lakes State Park.
+If you can’t get a site in Piñon Flats, try nearby sites at Zapata Falls or San Luis Lakes State Park.
 Both are tent and RV friendly.

 7. Things to do at the Great Sand Dunes National Park Visitor Center

 See exhibits and a film about the park at the visitor center.
 It’s also a great place to learn how the dunes were formed in the 20-minute film Sand to Summit.

 The gift shop is filled with plenty of souvenirs to pick up before heading home.

 Massive dunes, snow-capped mountains, and golden Aspens are perfect photo opportunities.
 Throughout the day, watch the dunes change as the sun moves across the sky.
 See deer, lizards, and hummingbirds (but hopefully not bears!) in their natural habitat.

 9. See the Stars (and the Milky Way) Like You’ve Never Seen Before